 The field of photovoltaic keeps expanding and the variety of solar cells has never been that broad: from dye-sensitized and organic cells to thin films and multi-junctions cells, photovoltaic materials have seen their efficiencies grow considerably with the latest progress.
 Perovskite solar cells now reach near 20% efficiency, approaching monocrystalline silicon .
-Despite the important advances in this field, large scale commercialization of most of the newcomers proves to be challenging.
-This can be in part attributed to non-uniformities in materials and difficulties to economically process cells over large scale.
-In order to bring to the market the next generations of solar cells, researchers require performant and specialized measurements systems.
+Despite the important advances in this field, the large-scale commercialization of most of the newcomers proves to be challenging.
+This can be in part attributed to non-uniformities in materials and difficulties to economically process cells over a large scale.
+In order to bring to the market the next generations of solar cells, researchers require performant and specialized measurement systems.

 For more details and results from our collaborators, see the application notes below.

 Zhou HP, Chen Q, Li G, Luo S, Song TB, Duan HS, Hong ZR, You JB, Liu YS and Yang Y, Interface engineering of highly efficient perovskite solar cells, Science, 345(6196), 2014.

 Zhao J et al., 19.8 % efficient ‘honeycomb’ textured multicrystalline and 24.4 % monocrystalline silicon solar cells, Applied Physics Letters, 73, 1998.

 Delamarre A. , Paire M., Guillemoles J.-F. and Lombez L., Quantitative luminescence mapping of Cu(In,Ga)Se2 thin-film solar cells, Progress in Photovoltaics, 2014.

 A. Delamarre et al., Contactless mapping of saturation currents of solar cells by photoluminescence, Applied Physics Letters, 100, 2012.